Research impact assessment at NordForsk

 Researchfish is an online database used to gather outputs and outcomes from research grants awarded by many research funding agencies around the world.

-For NordForsk it allows us to collect information in a uniform way across our research portfolio.
+For NordForsk it allows us to collect information in a uniform way across our research portfolio, and to document impact and Nordic added value.
 For researchers, it allows them to store information on outcomes and outputs in one central place.

 Why do we use Researchfish?